What You Should Consider When Buying Basketball Shoes

 - Power Coral.
 The power coral pattern may look like a maze or a fingerprint, but it actually draws inspiration from the surface of some coral species.
 It is said to be the best traction pattern because of the tacky grip it has on different types of court floors.
 One of the shoes that make use of this pattern is the Adidas Crazy Explosive.

 - Squares.
 This pattern looks like the good old checkerboard, only that its squares are oriented in such a way that they resemble diamonds.
-The Nike LeBron Soldier 10 has this pattern.
+The tenth Nike LeBron Soldier shoes have this pattern.
 And like the honeycomb pattern on the KD 9, the squares in the middle are more stretched therefore bigger than those on the sides.

 A mixture of creativity and the drive for innovation has pushed some manufacturers to take advantage of multiple patterns on a single outsole.
 We’ve seen outsoles that feature different patterns on the sides, the heel, and other areas.